nalgeon/redka/README.md

 Redka aims to reimplement the core parts of Redis with SQL, while remaining compatible with Redis API.

-Notable features:
+Highlights:

 -   Data doesn't have to fit in RAM.
 -   Supports ACID transactions.
 -   SQL views for easier analysis and reporting.
--   Works with both SQLite and PostgreSQL (coming v0.6.0) backends.
+-   Uses SQLite or PostgreSQL as a backend.
 -   Runs in-process (Go API) or as a standalone server.
--   Redis-compatible commands and wire protocol (RESP).
+-   Implements Redis commands and wire protocol (RESP).

 Redka is [functionally ready](docs/roadmap.md) for 1.0.
 Feel free to try it in non-critical production scenarios and provide feedback in the issues.